2010 Championship Cup

-The 2010 Championship Cup, (known for commercial reasons as the Northern Rail Cup), was the 9th season of the rugby league football competition for clubs in Great Britain's Co-operative Championship and Championship One.
+The 2010 Championship Cup (known for commercial reasons as the Northern Rail Cup) was the 9th season of the rugby league football competition for clubs in Great Britain's Co-operative Championship and Championship One.

-In the final, played at Bloomfield Road in Blackpool with Batley Bulldogs defeating the Widnes Vikings 25-24 to claim the trophy.
+The final was played at Bloomfield Road in Blackpool with Batley Bulldogs defeating the Widnes Vikings 25–24 to claim the trophy.

 Format

 The format and structure of the 2010 Northern Rail Cup competition was the same as in 2009.
 All the English-based Co-operative Championship and Championship One clubs have been divided equally into two pools for the group stages with five teams from each division in each pool.

 Each team played two home games and two away games against teams in their pool with each club playing an equal number of The Co-operative Championship and The Co-operative Championship One clubs.

 The top four teams in each pool following the conclusion of the group stage fixtures then progressed into an open draw for the knock-out quarter-final stage.

 The Northern Rail Cup quarter-finals were played on the weekend of 5 and 6 June with the semi-finals taking place on 19 and 20 June.

 The winners of the Northern Rail Cup were eligible to apply for a Super League licence in 2011.

 Toulouse Olympique and newly formed South Wales Scorpions did not participate in the 2010 Northern Rail Cup.